DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 Could it be she remembered him?
 But before he could voice the question, Jeanne shook her head.

-"Kay, I still find it hard to believe your claim.
+"Kai, I still find it hard to believe your claim.
 That you came from another world, world where you and me are childhood friends."

 "...Yeah, I suspected that would be the case."